The HKMA Information Centre

 We also offer guided tours for groups of 10 to 30 persons from schools, tertiary institutions and non-profit-making organisations.
 Tours normally last for around one hour but can be tailored to meet specific requirement.
 The guided tour is free of charge and must be booked in advance.
 Confirmation letters will be issued for successful applications.

 Applications for group guided tours should be made at least 2 weeks before the date of visit.
-Please complete the following application form and return it by fax to 2147 9408, or contact our Information Centre staff at 2878 1111 for details.
+Please complete the relevant application form (PDF File, 237KB) and return it by fax to 2147 9408, or contact our Information Centre staff at 2878 1111 for details.

 |Monday to Friday||10:00 a.m. - 6:00 p.m.|